Elliptic Littlewood identities: Quadratic transformations

 \begin{conj} For generic parameters satisfying $t^{4n-1}t_0^2t_1^2u_0^2=pq$, the integral

 vanishes unless $\blambda$ is of the form $\bmu^2$, in which case the integral is

 \end{conj}

-If one solves for $u_0$ in the balancing condition then lets $p\to 0$, this of course becomes Theorem 4.8 of \cite{vanish} (and agrees with the nonzero values computed in \cite{bcpoly}); one also notes that the conjecture is consistent under negating $t_0$ or swapping $t_0$ and $t_1$.
+If one solves for $u_0$ in the balancing condition then lets $p\to 0$, this naturally becomes Theorem 4.8 of \cite{vanish} (and agrees with the nonzero values computed in \cite{bcpoly}); one also notes that the conjecture is consistent under negating $t_0$ or swapping $t_0$ and $t_1$.

 There is an alternate formulation of this conjecture as an identity of ``hypergeometric'' sums.
 The key observation is that the Cauchy-type interpolation function satisfies the transformation